Journal Description

 International Journal of Neonatal Screening

 is an international, peer-reviewed, open access journal on neonatal screening and neonatal medicine published quarterly online by MDPI.
 The journal is owned by the International Society for Neonatal Screening (ISNS).
-The International Society for Neonatal Screening (ISNS), German Society for Neonatal Screening (DGNS), the Japanese Society for Neonatal Screening (JSNS), the Association of Public Health Laboratories (APHL) and the UK Newborn Screening Laboratory Network (UKNSLN) are affiliated with IJNS and their members receive discounts on the article processing charges.
+The German Society for Neonatal Screening (DGNS), the French Society for Neonatal Screening (SFDN), the Japanese Society for Neonatal Screening (JSNS), the UK Newborn Screening Laboratory Network (UKNSLN) and more societies are affiliated with IJNS and their members receive discounts on the article processing charges.

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.